All Guides About Start Here

 Low competition 3 weeks $19–$39/mo

-Monitors Reddit for mentions of your brand or keyword, sends a daily digest, and labels each mention as positive/neutral/negative.
-Founders want to know when someone talks about their product — Google Alerts is too crude, enterprise tools are too expensive.
+Watches Reddit for mentions of your brand or keyword, sends a daily summary email, and labels each mention as positive, neutral, or negative.
+Founders want to know when people talk about their product.
+Google Alerts is too rough, and the big-company tools are too expensive.

 Low competition 3 weeks $19–$29/mo